kwonus/Quelle-Obsolete/Clarity-Syntax.md

 *print* help

-This will provide a help message in a Clarity interpreter.
+This will provide a help message in a Quelle interpreter.

 ------